twoslashes/twoslash/docs/refs/notations.md

 }
 ```

 It depends on how the integrations renderer that informations.
-Typically, the [Shikiji integration](https://twoslash.netlify.app/guide/highlight) wraps them with a `.twoslash-highlighted` class, and the styling is up to you.
+Typically, the [Shiki integration](https://twoslash.netlify.app/guide/highlight) wraps them with a `.twoslash-highlighted` class, and the styling is up to you.

 ## Cutting a Code Sample